kaist-ina/kaist-ina.github.io/_pages/profile_dongsu_han.md

-I am an associate professor at **KAIST** (Department of Electrical Engineering and Graduate School of Information Security).
+I am a professor at **KAIST** (School of Electrical Engineering and Graduate School of Artificial Intelligence).
 I received a Ph.D. from the Computer Science Department at Carnegie Mellon University in 2012.
-My research interests include networked systems design, distributed systems, Internet architectures, and mobile computing.
+My research interests include networked/cloud systems design, AI for systems, and systems for AI.
 Students interested in research are welcome to contact me at <dongsu.han@gmail.com>.

 ### Research Projects
 ##### Cloud systems and Big Data